isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 {: .has-text-right .margin--top--xl}

 <h3 class="margin--bottom--lg" id="lp-sing-lit"><b>Learning Package: Singapore Literature</b></h3>
 <p>In this package, Singapore Literature, or Sing Lit, refers to books written by Singaporean or Singapore-based writers, in the four national languages namely English, Chinese, Malay and Tamil.
-Genres include fiction, poetry, creative non-fiction and plays.
+Genres include fiction, poetry, creative non-fiction and plays.</p>

 <p>The body of Sing Lit covers an extensive breadth – culture, race, work, food, family, place, identities – stemming from experiences and reflections of life in Singapore.
 Sing Lit is one avenue for us to discover, ponder and even question aspects of a Singaporean life.
-Poet, Ng Yi Sheng described it best when he said, “Literature encourages us to empathise with the complexities of history and its subjectivities rather than coming to easy straightforward conclusions.” <sup><small><a href="#footnote-one">1</a></small></sup>.
+Poet, Ng Yi Sheng described it best when he said, “Literature encourages us to empathise with the complexities of history and its subjectivities rather than coming to easy straightforward conclusions.” <sup><small><a href="#footnote-one">1</a></small></sup>.</p>

 <p>The Sing Lit scene in Singapore is lively, experimental and growing; seen through the active ecosystem of writers, publishers, literary organisations, bookstores, literary prizes and movements.
 Most recently, the Sing Lit scene has seen the rebrand of industry-led movement #BuySinglit to Sing Lit: Read Our World, to spotlight the full ecosystem of Sing Lit including ‘creators, authors and readers’ <sup><small><a href="#footnote-two">2</a></small></sup> throughout the year.
-As the industry is galvanizing to bring our stories to the forefront, would you heed this call to know our world with Sing Lit?
+As the industry is galvanizing to bring our stories to the forefront, would you heed this call to know our world with Sing Lit?</p>
-<p> In this resource package, glean into Sing Lit must-reads and get a headstart to Sing Lit works.
+<p> In this resource package, glean into Sing Lit must-reads and get a headstart to Sing Lit works.</p>

 <h4>Did you know...</h4>